SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 👉 Run the installer `./atom_install64.sh` and follow the on-screen prompt to install the local atom.
 Make sure to select the previously created environment.

-Positive
+> aside positive
-: Note: you can attach your atom to the environment of choice at a later step from the Boomi cloud UI
+> Note: you can attach your atom to the environment of choice at a later step from the Boomi cloud UI

 #### [Alternative] Configure and deploy your local Atom via Docker